sktime/skbase/enhancement_proposals/sbep_1.md

 #### `skbase.validate`: Validating and Comparing BaseObjects

-When developing packages that include parametric objects, verifying and comparing objects is a common worfklow.
+When developing packages that include parametric objects, verifying and comparing objects is a common workflow.

 To aid this `skbase` will provide functions to:
 - Check if a `BaseObject` complies with the expected interface